CORAL: Contextual Response Retrievability Loss Function for Training Dialog Generation Models: Introduction

 Previous attempts in training Seq2Seq dialog generation models using the CE loss have led to various complications.
 Mode collapse is one of the most common issues when training a Seq2Seq model with the CE loss, mainly at smaller scales \citep{li2016deep,li2021improving}.
-Here, the model will just assign a high probability to one or more generic and bland responses e.g. ``I don't know", ``I have a problem", ``Yes", etc., irrespective of the context.
+Here, the model just ends up assigning a high probability to one or more generic and bland responses e.g. ``I don't know", ``I have a problem", ``Yes", etc., irrespective of the context.
 Previous research works have also explored various augmentations to the model architecture \citep{serban2016building,zhao2019rethinking} and/or the loss function \citep{serban2017hierarchical,shen2017conditional,zhao2017learning,li2021improving} to resolve the common problems with CE, as mentioned above.

-To train dialog generation models that maximize some user-expected qualities, we propose to directly optimize an estimate of human perceived quality of a context-response pair. \citet{Sinha2020LearningAU,yeh2021comprehensive} have shown that the output score of retrieval models correlates strongly with human perception of dialog response quality (given that it was trained on a dataset of domain similar to the target domain of application).
-Further,~\citet{santra2021representation} showed that representations learned by a response retrieval (using binary cross-entropy or a contrastive loss) capture important dialog understanding features even better than large-scale dialog generation models trained using CE.
-But that is not applicable for a generative setting.
+To train dialog generation models that maximize some user-expected qualities, we propose to directly optimize an estimate of human perceived quality of a context-response pair. \citet{Sinha2020LearningAU,yeh2021comprehensive} have shown that the output score of a dialog response retrieval model (trained on the same domain) correlates strongly with human perception of dialog response quality.
+Further,~\citet{santra2021representation} showed that representations learned by a response retrieval model (using binary cross-entropy or a contrastive loss) capture important dialog understanding features even better than large-scale dialog generation models trained using CE.